James Outman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in MLB.
+- The Cubs pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Cubs' 3.18 team ERA ranks fifth among all league pitching staffs.
+- The Cubs' 3.31 team ERA ranks fourth across all league pitching staffs.

-- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.
+- The Cubs allow the seventh-fewest home runs in baseball (19 total, one per game).

-- Smyly makes the start for the Cubs, his fourth of the season.
-He is 1-1 with a 4.70 ERA and 13 strikeouts in 15 1/3 innings pitched.
+- The Cubs are sending Stroman (2-1) to make his fifth start of the season.
+He is 2-1 with a .75 ERA and 25 strikeouts through 24 2/3 innings pitched.

-- The left-hander's last time out was on Sunday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering one earned run while giving up four hits.

-- The 33-year-old has amassed an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .259 batting average against him.
+- In his most recent appearance on Wednesday against the Oakland Athletics, the right-hander tossed six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.